NitinSudarsanam/chained-adversarial-reasoning/README.md

 4. **Constraints & Invariants** - "What assumptions must hold?
 What are the edge cases?"
 5. **Executable Code** - "Now I'll implement it properly in Python"

-This mirrors how expert programmers actually solve problems - they don't jump straight to code.
-By forcing the model to articulate its reasoning at each stage, we make the problem-solving process explicit, interpretable, and more robust.

 ### The Adversarial Training Loop

 Here's where it gets interesting.
 We train **two models that compete**: